 Show Multiple Disabilities Compound Problems for Vets with Lay Statements

-The VA is terrible at connecting multiple disabilities to each other and seeing how they mix together to make you unemployable.
-You might be able to carry a heavy weight, but you struggle interacting with men in authority after an episode of Military Sexual Trauma.
+The VA is terrible at connecting multiple disabilities and seeing how they mix to make you unemployable.
+You might be able to carry heavy weight, but you struggle interacting with men in authority after an episode of Military Sexual Trauma.
 The only way that is going to be connected is through a lay statement from your boss talking about how you respond to criticism at work.

-A lay summary is the perfect document for an IU statement from someone that sees your daily living difficulties.
+A lay summary from someone that sees your daily life is a perfect document for an IU statement.
 Your struggle with yard work, bills, finances, bathing, or any other marked decompensation should be mentioned.
 How would a competitive work environment be awful for you?
 How would you respond to a customer that was irate about something that isn’t your fault?

 Lay Statement from a Protected Work Environment Can Help with TDIU

-This sort of statement can also relate to a mental health claim.
-If all of your other co-workers took phone calls but you stayed in the back because of your anxiety, you want a co-worker to mention that in a lay statement.
-If you had to go home for the day every time a customer was angry or you had frequent arguments or outbursts at work, you want that written down by a co-worker, even if they call you a jerk.
+This statement can also relate to a mental health claim.
+If all your other co-workers took phone calls but you didn’t because of your anxiety, you want a co-worker to mention that in a lay statement.
+If you had to be sent home every time a customer was angry or had frequent arguments/outbursts at work, you want that written down by a co-worker, even if they call you a jerk.

 Need a Free Example Lay Statement?